Bumsplosion/ChestAnalyzer-NeoForge-1.21.1/README.md

 A mod for modpack creators.
-Allows commands for loot chest viewing & management.
+Allows commands for obtaining an easy overview of loot chest contents.
 Very useful if you want to modify any loot tables from chests

 Commands: